-We need substantial amounts of cash to complete the commercialization of IMVEXXY, BIJUVA and ANNOVERA and the clinical development and commercialization of future pharmaceutical product candidates.
+We need substantial amounts of cash to complete the commercialization of IMVEXXY, BIJUVA, and ANNOVERA and the clinical development and commercialization of future pharmaceutical product candidates.
 Our existing cash may not be sufficient to fund these requirements.
 In addition, changing circumstances may cause us to consume funds significantly faster than we currently anticipate, and we may need to spend more money than currently expected on these programs.
-We may attempt to raise additional capital from the issuance of equity securities, collaborations with third parties, licensing of rights to our products, the issuance of debt securities and the incurrence of debt, in each case to the extent permitted under the Financing Agreement, dated as of April 24, 2019, as amended, with TPG Specialty Lending, Inc., as administrative agent, or the Administrative Agent or Sixth Street, various lenders from time to time party thereto, and certain of our subsidiaries party thereto from time to time as guarantors, or the Financing Agreement, or other means, or a combination of any of the foregoing.
+We may attempt to raise additional capital from the issuance of equity securities, collaborations with third parties, licensing of rights to our products, the issuance of debt securities and the incurrence of debt, in each case to the extent permitted under the Financing Agreement, or other means, or a combination of any of the foregoing.
 Securing additional financing will require a substantial amount of time and attention from our management and may divert a disproportionate amount of management's attention away from our day-to-day activities, which may adversely affect our ability to conduct our day-to-day operations.